 - Email – the email address to which your JIRA notifications will be sent.

 - Password – you are required to enter your password to save changes to your Full Name and Email address.

 - Click the Update button to save your changes.

 If you have already added a user avatar to your JIRA profile, that (current) avatar will appear instead of icon above.
-Clicking your current avatar allows you to change it.
+Clicking your current avatar allows you to change it. to

 - Click the Administer User link to view or edit your user details in JIRA's administration area.

 This option is only available to if you are a JIRA Administrator .